HOMEBLOGINQUIRYSEARCH

 There are many types of breast cancer, but the most common are:

-Invasive ductal carcinoma – this is the most common type of breast cancer and begins in the milk ducts but spreads to other parts of the breast
+Invasive ductal carcinoma – The most common type of breast cancer and begins in the milk ducts but spreads to other parts of the breast

-Lobular carcinoma in situ (LCIS) – this is a non-invasive form of breast cancer that begins in the lobules, or milk-producing glands
+Lobular carcinoma in situ (LCIS) – A non-invasive form of breast cancer that begins in the lobules, or milk-producing glands

 Invasive lobular carcinoma – this is a less common type of breast cancer that begins in the lobules but spreads to other parts of the breast.